kruttaras/pvm/README.markdown

 On a unix based systems you shouldn't install pvm in a hidden directory, e.g. ~/.pvm.
 The play copy_directory utility function disregards directories which start with a dot, including parent directories.
-Running play new-module will fail with a spectacular pyhon stack trace in this case.
+Running play new-module will fail with a spectacular python stack trace in this case.
 This applies at least to play 1.2.X, so it's safer to use some other installation directory, like ~/utils/pvm